Skip to Main Content

 I. OBJECTIVE & PURPOSE

-The purpose of this Policy is to provide flexibility to managers and employees in performing University work at an alternate site if it is in the best interest of the University.
+While the University has a strong preference for in-person work on campus or at UNF-controlled locations the purpose of this Policy is to provide information to managers and employees regarding performance of University work at an alternate remote site if doing so is in the best interest of the University.
 If this Policy conflicts with the terms of an applicable collective bargaining agreement for an employee subject to that agreement, the conflicting terms of that agreement supersede this Policy to the extent they are inconsistent.

 1. Time and Attendance

-While working remotely, time and attendance will be recorded as if the employee were performing work at the University.
+While working remotely, the employee should record time and attendance as if the employee were performing work at the University.
 Employees will receive overtime and compensatory leave to the same extent as if they were working on campus.
 An employee must obtain supervisory approval before taking leave in accordance with established office procedures.

-If an employee works overtime without obtaining preapproval for such work, the employee will still be paid for all hours worked but may be subject to discipline and loss of remote work privileges.
+Nonexempt employees must receive prior supervisory approval before working overtime hours.
+If an employee works overtime without obtaining preapproval for such work, the employee will be paid for all hours worked but may be subject to discipline and loss of Remote Work approval.

 2. Equipment